phastmike/vala-design-patterns-for-humans/README.md

     ./build/<name of the pattern>
 ```
 ## Notes:
-Object cloning is a bit controversial and there's no native clone method on GLib.Object class, so, to simplify, a clone method was added to the prototype example.
-The original PHP Iterator pattern example depends on SPL Iterable and on the Vala example I've used LibGee.
+Object cloning is a bit controversial and there's no native clone method in GLib.Object class, so, to simplify, a clone method was added to the prototype example.
+The original PHP Iterator pattern example depends on SPL Iterable, so, in the Vala example I've used LibGee.
 This was done merely to recreate the **PHP** examples into runnable **Vala** code.
 I avoided dependencies but to simplify I added a libgee dependency to allow the use of HashMaps, ArrayLists and Iterables.

 ### Dependencies:
     - Valac
     - GLib
     - Libgee (0.8)

-    Tested on Fedora 23, 25.
+    Tested on Fedora 23, 25 and 27.